jcastillomas/vending-machine/README.md

 - Currency: Value of a coin and the currency of it.
 - Stock: list of items with the amount of them in the VM.
 - Cash: list of currencies and the amount of them in the VM.
+- Funds: list of currencies amd the mount of them in a current transaction of the VM.

 With the figures in mind, we can start to split in 3 main contexts: